thephez/dpp-spec/docs/data-contract.md

    - A `properties` array composed of a `<field name: sort order>` object for each document field that is part of the index (sort order: `asc` or `desc`)
    - An (optional) `unique` element that determines if duplicate values are allowed for the document type

+**Note:**

+ - The `indices` object should be excluded for documents that do not require indices.
-**Note:** When defining an index with multiple properties (i.e a compound index), the order in which the properties are listed is important.
+ - When defining an index with multiple properties (i.e a compound index), the order in which the properties are listed is important.
 Refer to the [mongoDB documentation](https://docs.mongodb.com/manual/core/index-compound/#prefixes) for details regarding the significance of the order as it relates to querying capabilities.

 ```json
 "indices": [